nneibaue/cards/README.md

     git clone https://github.com/nneibaue/cards

-At this point, this library requires no external dependencies; however, it is recommended to work within a virtual environment.
+At this point, this library requires no external libraries; however, it is still recommended to work within a virtual environment.
 To set this up, paste the following commands into your terminal:

     python3 -venv env
     source env/bin/activate